Our Projects

 Write Where You Are

-In this 8-week program, we meet with teenagers in the Crisis residential program and introduce them to creative writing through ekphrastic poetry exercises, short readings, and fun writing prompts.
-The participants, young men and women, are inspired to express themselves in a safe and supportive environment.
+In this Saturday afternoon program, we meet at the Oceanfront Area Virginia Beach Public Library with boys & girls residing in the Crisis residential program run by Tidewater Youth Services.
+We introduce out participants to creative writing through ekphrastic poetry exercises, short readings, and fun writing prompts.
+Participants are inspired to express themselves in a safe and supportive environment.

 22256808_2024091571139398_1411490271484573965_o.jpg